Gustav Heinemann: Family and religion

 In August 1945, he was elected as a member of the Council of the Protestant Church in Germany.
 The Council issued the Stuttgart Declaration of Guilt in October 1945 in which it confessed guilt for the failure of the Protestant church to oppose the Nazis and the Third Reich.
 Heinemann regarded the declaration as a "linchpin" in his work for the church.

 From 1949 to 1955, Heinemann was president of the all-German Synod of the Protestant Churches of Germany.
 He was among the founders of the German Protestant Church Congress (Deutscher Evangelischer Kirchentag), a congress of the Protestant laity.
 In 1949, he was also one of the founding editors of Die Stimme der Gemeinde ("The Voice of the Congregation"), a magazine which was published by the Bruderrat (Brethren's Council) of the Confessing Church.
 In the World Council of Churches he belonged to its "Commission for International Affairs".

 Early political career

-As a student, Heinemann, like his friends Lemmer and Roepke, belonged to the Reichsbund deutscher demokratischer Studenten, the student organization of the liberal German Democratic Party, which strongly supported the democracy of the Weimar Republic.
+As a student, Heinemann, like his friends Lemmer and Roepke, belonged to the Reichsbund deutscher demokratischer Studenten, the student organisation of the liberal German Democratic Party, which strongly supported the democracy of the Weimar Republic.

 Heinemann heard Hitler speak in Munich in 1920 and had to leave the room after interrupting Hitler's diatribe against the Jews.
 In 1930, Heinemann joined the Christlich-Sozialer Volksdienst ("Christian Social People's Service"), but he voted for the Social Democratic Party in 1933 to try to prevent a victory of the NSDAP.